-- Ongoing informal electronic communication to keep in touch with clients while “on the go” to supplement in-person and telephone sessions.
+- Ongoing informal electronic communication to keep in touch while ‘on the go’ to supplement in-person and telephone sessions.

 No charge services

-My fee is based on a stated dollar amount or formula for the successful completion of a contracted service based on an expectation that the demonstrated value of result of this service to you or your business is higher than the expected cost.
-This fee approach is driven by results and is sometimes called ‘value pricing’.
+My fee is based on a stated dollar amount or stated formula for the successful completion of a contracted service based on an expectation that the demonstrated value or result of this service to you or your business.
+The value of the expected result must be higher than the expected cost in order for us to work on this basis.
+This fee approach is driven by results and so the fee may vary under different outcomes .
 The fee is always agreed in advance, in writing.

 I rarely if ever work on an hourly rate but sometimes we are asked for this information for comparative purposes.
 The engagement agreement has a limited quantity ‘spill-over’ clause expressed in 10 minute billing increments that works out to an hourly rate of $180 for me and $60 for bookkeeping.